 - Government departments such as the Disclosure and Barring Service and Care Quality Commission

-- We also have legal duties to pass information to third-party organisations like the Police and/or the Department of Work and Pensions and anti-fraud agencies.
-This is for the purposes of preventing and detecting crime, or for anti-fraud purposes, or for the protection of public funds.
+- We also have legal duties to pass information to third-party organisations like the Police, the Department of Work and Pensions and anti-fraud agencies.
+This is for the purposes of preventing and detecting crime, anti-fraud efforts and the protection of public funds.